Classifying fusion categories $\otimes$-generated by an object of small Frobenius-Perron dimension: Introduction

 This paper will add another partial classification result to the literature.
 For us a ``small'' category will mean one $\otimes$-generated by an object of small Frobenius-Perron dimension.
 This notion of small is not new, and can be traced back to the earliest days of subfactor theory.
 Attempts to partially classify such small fusion categories have proven particularly successful in constructing exotic examples, such as the extended Haagerup fusion category \cite{MR2979509} and Izumi's quadratic categories \cite{MR1832764}.
 These examples remain the only known fusion categories not yet shown to be related to finite or quantum groups.
 One of the motivations behind this paper was to find new exotic examples appearing in our partial classification.
 Instead we find that every category appearing in our classification can be directly constructed from finite or quantum groups, though sometimes in very interesting and non-trivial ways!
 Thus our main Theorem provides further evidence that exotic fusion categories are indeed very rare objects.

 The main Theorem of this paper is a generalization of two existing partial classifications.
 The first is the $ADET$ classification of unitary fusion categories $\otimes$-generated by a self-dual object of dimension less than 2.
 This result is closely related to the famous classification of subfactors of index less than 4 \cite{MR1193933,MR1145672,MR1313457,MR1929335,MR1308617, MR1617550}.
 The second is the classification of braided fusion categories $\otimes$-generated by an object of Frobenius-Perron dimension less than 2 \cite{MR1239440}.
-Our result is a generalization of these two results as it has no unitary assumption, and we only assume that the $\otimes$-generating object is \textit{$K$-normal} (see Definition~\ref{def:evNor}), which is implied by a braiding, and is a strictly weaker condition than self-dual.
+Our result vastly generalises both of these results.
+We classify fusion categories $\cC$ which are $\otimes$-generated by an object $X$ of Frobenius-Perron dimension less than 2, with the assumption that the adjoint subcategory of $\cC$ is $\otimes$-generated by the object $X\otimes X^*$.

+While the assumption that the adjoint subcategory of $\cC$ is $\otimes$-generated by the object $X\otimes X^*$ may seem excessively restrictive, it is actually quite a mild assumption.
+It generalises the condition that $\otimes$-generating object $X$ be self-dual, and even generalises the weaker condition of $X$ commuting with its dual (which we have if $\cC$ has a braiding, or if the fusion ring is commutative).
+In fact, to the authors best knowledge, the only known examples of fusion categories not satisfying this assumption are the wreath product categories found in \cite{1904.08909}.